Chinese Lunar New Year in London 2026 Free

 Chinese New Year, also known as Spring Festival, is a huge festival among Chinese communities in London and across the world.

 Based on the lunar and solar calendars, the actual date of Chinese New Year varies and each year in the Chinese calendar is represented by one of the 12 animals of the Chinese zodiac.
-Chinese New Year 2025, the Year of the Snake, falls on 29 January
+Chinese New Year 2026, the Year of the Horse, falls on 17 February

-The exact route for the Lunar New Year parade in London 2025 is yet to be released.
-However, the parade usually follows a similar route each year.
-In 2024, the parade started on the corner of Trafalgar Square next to Charing Cross station.
-From this point, it made its way up Charing Cross Road to Shaftesbury Avenue and then concluded at the bottom of Wardour Street in Soho.
+The exact route for the Lunar New Year parade in London 2026 is yet to be confirmed.
+However, it usually starts on the east corner of Trafalgar Square next to Charing Cross Station.
+From this point, it often makes its way up Charing Cross Road to Shaftesbury Avenue and around the streets of Chinatown where it normally concludes on the bottom of Wardour Street.

 What do you wear to the Chinese New Year parade?